Get the most out of your Battle Proms experience by reading our Frequently Asked Questions!

 A. All members of the audience will be able to see the stage from any position onsite, and there is also a big screen next to the stage showing the entertainments.
 Although you will be able to hear the concert clearly within the audience arena, for the best sound please stay inside the area marked by white flags.
 To get a closer view of the cavalry and cannons it may be necessary to walk over to their display areas.

-A. There will be a flurry of fireworks at the end of the first half.
+A. The concert opens with a gun salute just before the musical programme begins.
+There will be cannon fire and a flurry of fireworks at the end of the first half during Tchaikovsky's 1812 Overture.
 During the second half, fireworks and cannons form part of the Battle Symphony and then a spectacular firework display will accompany the proms finale.

 Q. Where do I eat my picnic and at what time?